cynthia/kosentences/readme.md

 Extracting
 ----------

 You need a working zstd binary to be able to decompress the corpus.
-For Linux, installation can be done by:
+For (Debian) Linux, installation can be done by:

     sudo apt install zstd